helado12/anim/readme.md

-* `vy` is always added with the constant value each frame.
-Thus when it again fall down to the screen, it will have a large `vy`.
+* `vy` is always added with the constant value each frame, so when the particle fall down again to the screen, it will have a large `vy`.
 It thus falls down quickly.
 * When `count` reaches 8000000, all particles are set to fall down with constant 'vy'.
 * When `count` variable reaches 9000000, all particles will be set to move away from the screen.
 * When no particles are in the screen, the animation is terminated and next section will start.